imnltsa/ios15tether/README.md

 Lastly, you need to reopen `BuildManifest.plist`.
 Search for `IsFUDFirmware` and look through every results entire dictionary; if the `Path` `<key>` has a `<string>` that shows a file ending in `.im4p`, copy the corresponding files to your working directory.
 These files are all inside of the `ipsw` directory.

-Please refer to the "Firmware Keys" section of this guide to get `ivkey`s.
+Please refer to the "Firmware Keys" section of this guide to get `ivkey`'s.
 If they are on The Apple Wiki, you may use them here.
 Otherwise, please follow the Criptam guide in getting the keys.
 Remember, `ivkey` means the IV concatenated with the Key.
 If the IV is `123` and the Key is `456`, the `ivkey` is `123456`.
+The keys must be for your exact device and exact i(Pad)OS version you want to go to.

 1. Decrypt your `ibss` with `img4 -i ibss -o ibss.dmg -k {ibss ivkey}`, where `{ibss ivkey}` is the `ivkey` for iBSS, just remember to not include the `{}`.
 2. Decrypt your `ibec` with `img4 -i ibec -o ibec.dmg -k {ibec ivkey}`, where `{ibec ivkey}` is the `ivkey` for iBEC, just remember to not include the `{}`.

-If you want to ensure your keys are correct, open either `ibss.dmg` or `ibec.dmg` in a text editor; you should immediately see "Copyright 2007-2022, Apple Inc." near the top.
+If you want to ensure your keys are correct, open either `ibss.dmg` or `ibec.dmg` in a text editor; you should immediately see "Copyright 2007-20xx, Apple Inc." near the top.
 If the ***entire*** file is gibberish, the keys are invalid.

 3. Patch iBSS with `iBoot64Patcher ibss.dmg ibss.patched`.
 4. Patch iBEC with the verbose boot argument with `iBoot64Patcher ibec.dmg ibec.patched -b "-v"`.